-The Equity Shares offered through this Red Herring Prospectus are proposed to be listed on the Stock Exchanges.
+The Equity Shares offered through the Red Herring Prospectus and this Prospectus are proposed to be listed on the Stock Exchanges.
 Our Company has received 'in-principle' approvals from BSE and NSE for the listing of the Equity Shares pursuant to letters dated June 22, 2021 and June 28, 2021, respectively.
 For the purposes of the Offer, the Designated Stock Exchange shall be BSE.
-A copy of this Red Herring Prospectus and the Prospectus shall be filed with the RoC in accordance with Section 26(4) of the Companies Act, 2013.
-For details of the material contracts and documents available for inspection from the date of this Red Herring Prospectus until the Bid/Offer Closing Date, see "Material" Contracts and Documents for Inspection" beginning on page 376.
+A signed copy of the Red Herring Prospectus has been filed with RoC and a singed copy of this Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
+For details of the material contracts and documents which were made available for inspection from the date of the Red Herring Prospectus until the Bid/Offer Closing Date, see "Material Contracts and Documents for Inspection" beginning on page 376.